hreyesm/google-forms-automation/README.md

 #### URL

-Due to how Cypress redirects to web pages, the URL to be included in the JSON file **should not be abbreviated.** For example, a valid URL would be https://docs.google.com/forms/d/e/1FAIpQLSfZOj6_2ryFbvfrzTyCUT6prKCP7blBJpq9SIJnwPFl4X9hRQ/viewform?usp=sf_link, while an invalid one would be https://forms.gle/2vXJ9zTJdR664c9TA.
+Due to how Cypress redirects to web pages, the URL to be included in the JSON file **should not be abbreviated**.
+For example, a valid URL would be https://docs.google.com/forms/d/e/1FAIpQLSfZOj6_2ryFbvfrzTyCUT6prKCP7blBJpq9SIJnwPFl4X9hRQ/viewform?usp=sf_link, while an invalid one would be https://forms.gle/2vXJ9zTJdR664c9TA.
 Feel free to use the first one to test the script yourself.

 #### Questions

 The format of the questions to be included in the JSON file will vary depending on the nature of their respective answers. **Questions must be added to the** `"questions"` **array in the exact order they appear on the original form.**

-- **Fixed Fill Pattern Only**
+- **Fixed Fill Pattern:** Can only be filled out from a fixed value.

   - Short Answer

-    ```
+    ```json
     {
       "title": "Question title",
       "type": "shortAnswer",
-      "answer": {
-        "value": "Value to fill"
+      "answer": "Value to fill"
     }
-    }
     ```

   - Paragraph

-    ```
+    ```json
     {
       "title": "Question title",
       "type": "paragraph",